Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **Titan**     | -3  | Extremely challenging/unlikely               | Your nemesis       |

 > **Example:** A character attempts to force open a locked door.
 The Game Master asks for a Power check.
-> The character has Strength 4 and Power 2 and is using a Crowbar (+1) to assist them.
+> The character has Strength 4 and Power 2 and is using a Battering Ram (+1) to assist them.
 > The Game Master sets the door's difficulty at Very Hard (-2) since it is metal and reinforced.
 > The player rolls a Power check with 5 D6.

+> For any skill check, the maximum advantage that can be applied is +6 and the maximum disadvantage is -6.

 ### Success, Stalemate, and Failure